 Generally, MACRS is used to depreciate any tangible property placed in service after 1986.
 However, MACRS does not apply to films, videotapes, and sound recordings.
 See section 168(f) for other exceptions.

 For more details on MACRS, see Pub.
 946. For information on other methods of depreciation, see Pub.
-534, Depreciating Property Placed in Service Before 1987.
+534.